 You need enough space to easily stack those pots and pans.
 And on top of it all, you need more space for those lids with their annoying handles.
 But without proper drainage, your pots and pans won’t dry properly.
 And if you make the mistake of buying a dish drainer that’s flimsy, you’ll be in for a bumpy ride.

 There are about as many dish drainers as there are kitchens and it can be difficult to navigate through all your options.
 So here at The Kitchen Professor, we’ve done the hard work for you.
-Here you can explore the best options available and make the right choice to suit your kitchen and your needs.
+Explore the best options available and make the right choice to suit your kitchen and your needs.

 Check out some great ceramic cookware sets here.